mmrc1992/mmrc1992/README.md

 # Hello!
-I'm Micaela, Junior UX/UI designer, QA tester trainee, and junior front-end developer.
+I'm Micaela, junior UX/UI designer, junior front-end developer and QA tester trainee.
 ## About me

 I'm a UX designer with a focus on writing and research, complemented by knowledge in front-end development and QA.
 I'm currently studying QA Automation through the Code Your Future program at Globant University.